tjmahr/wisclabmisc/README.md

 #>  $ call        : language mem_gamlss(distance ~ age, data = data)
 ```

-gamlss does not store the data with the model with the data, and we need
+gamlss does not store the data as part of the model object, and we need
-the dataset because centile prediction often fails without the dataset:
+the dataset because prediction and centile prediction often fails
+without the dataset:

 ``` r
 newdata <- distinct(data, age)